rockettheme/docs/Docs/hosting/phpbb.md

 Server Requirements
 --------------

-In order for phpBB3 to operate properly, there are a series of requirements that have to be met.
+In order for phpBB to operate properly, there are a series of requirements that have to be met.
 For example, having an old version of PHP means that your server wouldn't know how to interpret some of the more modern PHP scripting commands, and this could break the site.
-Listed below are the requirements for [phpBB3][phpreqs].
+Listed below are the requirements for [phpBB][phpreqs].

 * A webserver or web hosting account running on any major Operating System with support for PHP
 * A SQL database system, one of: